hcooksimmons/global-ecommerce-case-study/README.md

 # Data Visualization and Insights in Tableau
-I built a [dashboard] (https://public.tableau.com/app/profile/haley.cook.simmons/viz/GlobalMarketingInsightsfromTheLookEcommerceData/GlobalMarketingDashboard_1/) on Tableau Public
+I built a [dashboard](https://public.tableau.com/app/profile/haley.cook.simmons/viz/GlobalMarketingInsightsfromTheLookEcommerceData/GlobalMarketingDashboard_1) on Tableau Public.
+These were the most helpful tables to the final analysis.

-Average 6-Month LTV vs. Retention Rate
+### Average 6-Month LTV vs. Retention Rate
+A scatterplot of the average 6 month LTV of a country + marketing segment against the segment's retention rate.
+Dots on the scatterplot were colored for marketing segment, and sized for their total revenue.

-Revenue by Marketing Channel
+### Revenue by Marketing Channel
+A tiled series of maps divided by marketing channel showing the revenue in each country brought in by each marketing channel (Search, Organic, Facebook, Email, Display)

 # Conclusion